 Given that all team members are established experts in their relative fields, the project team does not anticipate any problems collecting the scientific data and publishing in peer-reviewed journals.
 They acknowledge that water quality, temperature, and ice content vary seasonally, which is not accounted for in this experiment.
 They also acknowledge the potential pitfalls present when attempting to merge four scientific datasets into a communicable consensus to ADAC, USCG and DHS S&T UP.

 Data can be ambiguous, “relevancies” can be difficult to extrapolate from correlations, and experts can disagree on the perceived relevance of each dataset.
 Preliminary data indicates there is a very high likelihood project investigators will observe significant differences between each treatment strategy and between light/dark conditions; this would make the decision matrix derivation straight-forward.
 Project team members are all experienced in identifying utility in scientific data and will communicate regularly via email and phone throughout this experiment, and the lead investigator (Dr. Tomco) has significant experience with communicating scientific data to non-scientific audiences.

+PROJECT: Marine Induced Polarization Methods for the Detection and Mapping of Oil in an Arctic Marine Oil Spill – Ruggedized Field Kit Production and Testing

+Project Investigator: Dr. Socolofsky, Texas A&M University

+Project supporting researchers: